blocshop/sockets-for-cordova/README.md

 #### `onError: (message: string) => void`
 Invoked when some error occurs during connection.

+### Properties
+#### `state: Socket.State`
+Represents state of the socket.
+It can have three values represented by `Socket.State` enum: `Socket.State.CLOSED`, `Socket.State.OPENING` or `Socket.State.OPENED`.

+Initial state of socket is CLOSED.
+After open is called, it switches to OPENING.
+If it is successfuly opened, it goes to OPENED state.
+If opening fails, it goes back to CLOSE.
+When socket is closed (by the server or by calling close method), it goes to CLOSED as well.

 ### Methods
 #### `open(host, port, onSuccess?, onError?): void`
 Establishes connection with the remote host.